-The Wildlife Hospital focuses on a community need for care of mammals and raptors currently, also coordinating with the local wildlife rehabilitation community.
-The Hospital expects to see 100 patients this year, growing steadily each year to reach full capacity of 1,000 patients annually
+The Wildlife Hospital was recently completed in Fall of 2020.
+It focuses on a community need for care of mammals and raptors and also coordinates with the local wildlife rehabilitation community.
+When open, the Hospital expects to reach a full capacity of 1,000 patients annually.

 The new Hospital includes:

 - A front reception area for intake and education

 - A treatment room for exams, treatments, and surgical procedures

 - An ICU for care and monitoring critical patients

 - Species specific recovery and care rooms where babies can be safe and fed.